 So back to our initial question.
-Knowing that unsecured business loans are typically costlier than, say, an equipment finance loan, when does it makes sense to take a business loan out?
+Knowing that unsecured business loans are typically costlier than, say, an equipment finance loan, when does it make sense to take a business loan out?

 Typically, a business loan makes a lot of sense when there is an indisputable opportunity for your business to grow, become more efficient, or sustain itself with a quick cash injection (aka a business loan) where the value brought by the cash injection outlasts the loan itself.

-After identifying the purpose for the loan and its potential ROI, this leads us into the second step.
-We need to identifying when business loans are a good idea.
-Question to ask: Will the value brought by the loan outlast the loan itself?
+After identifying the purpose of the loan and its potential ROI, this leads us into the second step.
+We need to identify when business loans are a good idea.
+The question to ask: Will the value brought by the loan outlast the loan itself?

 You are a retailer and you have an opportunity to purchase more inventory at a discount.
 The markup of that inventory allows for a significant profit.
 The profit from the inventory you purchased will be realized by your business the loan is paid off.

-You are in the automotive repair industry and your most used repair diagnostic tools is not working properly.
+You are in the automotive repair industry and your most-used repair diagnostic tools are not working properly.
 Every day that this equipment is “broken”, will cost your business revenue.
 A quick cash injection would allow for you to repair the necessary equipment.
 This will likely bring revenue to your business for months/ years past when the loan is paid off.

 The above two scenarios are great examples of when short-term unsecured business loans can help your business increase revenue and profit.